HansjoergW/sec-fincancial-statement-data-set/doc_automation/read.md

     ````
   ![NetCashOperating Compare](https://github.com/HansjoergW/sec-fincancial-statement-data-set/raw/main/docs/images/netcashoperating_compare.png)

+## Automate processing
+The framework provides two hook methods, that are called whenever the default update process is being executed.
+This way, you can implement additional processing steps that are executed, after a new data file from the sec.gov was
+downloaded, transformed to parquet, and index.

+Have a look at [08_00_automation_basics](notebooks/08_00_automation_basics.ipynb)

 # Links
 * [For a detail description of the content and the structure of the dataset](https://www.sec.gov/files/aqfs.pdf)
 * [Release Notes](https://hansjoergw.github.io/sec-fincancial-statement-data-set/releasenotes/)